 Quality of Life Differences

 I also prefer how Apple Pay works over Google Pay.
-Double clicking the power button brings up the wallet and most shopping apps support it within.
+Double-clicking the power button brings up the wallet and most shopping apps support it within.
 I never used Google Pay because it was such a hassle and it fought with Samsung Pay.
-Samsung Pay was a permanent weird swipe up tab at the bottom of the phone and most of the time I’d accidentally bring it up.
-You also have to manually keep NFC on which sucks battery life and there’s no shortcut for Google Pay and it doesn’t work within apps.
+Samsung Pay was a permanent weird swipe-up tab at the bottom of the phone and most of the time I’d accidentally bring it up.
+You also have to manually keep NFC on which sucks battery life there’s no shortcut for Google Pay and it doesn’t work within apps.